 Fall is our favorite time of the year to hike: the temperatures have cooled off, the bugs are mostly gone, and the colors in the mountains are incredible.
 For this shoulder season, we always make some adjustments to our hiking gear kit, adding a little bit of warmth and protection for the changing conditions.
 Below are five fall clothing and footwear ideas for hikers, tried and tested with our countless hours on the trail during all seasons.
-For more information on hiking gear in general, see our hiking and backpacking gear reviews.
+For more information on hiking gear in general, see our hiking gear reviews.

 2. Thicker Hiking Pants